Tips for Visiting New York City for the First Time (or the 100th)!

 Always remember to look up when you are walking around New York City!

 If you can, walking is my preferred method of travel.
-If you are going to be in the city, be in the city!
+If you will be in the city, be in the city!
 It is a hugely pedestrian city.
 While you are walking, you can see all the restaurants, landmarks and people.
-Be aware of your surroundings, but there are generally enough people out at most hours of the day or night that it is pretty safe.
-Do hide your valuables, so you don’t get pick-pocketed, a concern in any big city.
+Be aware of your surroundings and hide your valuables so you don’t get pick-pocketed, a concern in any big city.

 Cabbing it Around the City

-NYC has Uber and Lyft, but cabs are ubiquitous; they are generally easier to get.
-If a cab’s center light is on and the outer lights are off, he is ready to take a fare.
+NYC has Uber and Lyft, but cabs are ubiquitous and generally easier to get.
+He is ready to take a fare if a cab’s center light is on and the outer lights are off.
 Most cabs hold four people and accept credit cards; some vans fit more people.

 Advantages of cabs: You can sight-see from the cab.
 They are a straightforward form of transportation, not requiring navigation from you.